 Our Chieftains and Lady Chieftains consistently rank high in academics and athletics and have a wide variety of opportunities for students to choose from, including: performing arts, fine arts, music, 15 interscholastic athletic programs, vocational education, student government, AVID (Advancement via Individual Determination), elective support classes, technology courses and clubs.
 Students seeking greater academic challenges can look forward to dual-credit courses taught by instructors from Mesa College, in addition to honors and advanced placement classes that offer high school students college credit.

-Our student diversity goes beyond ethnicity and culture; we educate one of the largest special education populations in the district.
-We have some 300 special-needs students here, nearly 20 percent of our student body.
-Students come to us from all over the district because of the strength and inclusiveness of our programs.
+Campus diversity goes beyond ethnicity and culture; we educate one of the largest special education populations in the district.
+Referred to as “Specialized Academic Instruction,” Clairemont provides educational support inside general education classrooms and in separate classrooms depending on the nature and severity of the student’s disability, as well as the educational and medical needs of the student.
+Students come to us from all over the county because of the strength and inclusiveness of our programs.